Birth defect - gastroschisis; Abdominal wall defect - infant; Abdominal wall defect - neonate; Abdominal wall defect - newborn

 Because of the exposure to amniotic fluid, babies' intestines may not work normally even after the organs are put back inside the abdominal cavity.
 Babies with gastroschisis need time for their intestines to recover and become used to taking feedings.

-A small number of babies with gastroschisis (about 10-20%) may have intestinal atresia (parts of the intestines that did not develop in the womb).
+A small number of babies with gastroschisis (about 10 to 20%) may have intestinal atresia (parts of the intestines that did not develop in the womb).
 These babies require further surgery to relieve obstruction.

-The increased pressure from the misplaced abdominal contents can decrease blood flow to the intestines and kidneys.
+The increased pressure from the misplaced abdominal contents can decrease blood flow to the intestines and kidneys and cause more long-term damage.
 It can also make it difficult for the baby to expand the lungs, leading to breathing problems.

 Another possible complication is bowel death necrosis.
 This occurs when intestinal tissue dies due to low blood flow or infection.
 This risk may be reduced in babies who receive breast milk rather than formula.